Alternative Names: Dogfish dive

 Type of Dive: Dogfish reef is a great shore dive on a boulder slope in Loch Fyne well known for the amazing amount of Dogfish.

 Travel directions: Leaving Glasgow on the A82 turn left at Tarbet on to the A83, through Arrochar and over the rest and be thankful and through Inveraray.
 Turn left info furnace and drive past the Furnace Inn till you see the sign in the parking picture.

-Parking directions: Park in the small car park not in the car park.
+Parking directions: Park in the road beside the small car park not in the car park.
 Then walk down the road to the dive site (see pictures below) Google

 From Glasgow: 56 Miles

 Lat & Long: N56.150821 W-5.177361 Postcode PA32 8XP Google